casper-network/docs-archive/node-operator/setup.md

 ```bash
 sudo apt install casper-node_1.5.0_amd64.deb
 ```
-This will install both the node and the client.
-Configuration files are located in `etc/casper`, and an example config.toml is present as `/etc/casper/config-example.toml`.
+This package will install the `casper-node` executable in `/usr/bin`.

+Configuration files and other needed files are installed in `/etc/casper/`.
+An example config file is given as `/etc/casper/config-example.toml`.
+This is automatically modified for your system in `config.toml`.
+If `config.toml` exists from a previous install, the file we be created as `config.toml.new` and you need to manually create an appropriate `config.toml` from this if changes are needed.

+The `accounts.csv` and `chainspec.toml` files will be downloaded into `/etc/casper` with the deb package install.
+If genesis files need to be pulled down again, run `sudo -u casper /etc/casper/pull_genesis.sh`.

+A `casper` user and `casper` group is created during install and used to run the software.

+To install the casper-client, use `sudo apt install casper-client_1.5.0_amd64.deb`

 ## Create Keys